Heat kernel of non-minimal second-order operators: Non-minimal operators

 Let us now come back to the starting point, which is to derive the divergent parts of the trace log of the operator Eq.\ \eqref{eq:non-min-op}.
 Assuming the absence of multiplicative anomalies \cite{Evans:1998pd} and using the definition of $\hG(\hnabla)$ \eqref{eq:def-G} we can write

-The first term on the right-hand-side is given by Eq. \eqref{eq:integral-part-general-simple-case} (or by Eq.\ \eqref{eq:integral-part-general-complicated-case} in the most general case), therefore we now focus on the second one.
+The first term on the right-hand side is given by Eq. \eqref{eq:integral-part-general-simple-case} (or by Eq.\ \eqref{eq:integral-part-general-complicated-case} in the most general case), therefore we now focus on the second one.
 By using the known Taylor expansion of the logarithm and commuting the $\hsquare^{-2}$ operators to the right we find

 Again, our perturbative expansion stops at dimension four operators, and we also exclude total derivatives.
 Furthermore, we split the lower derivative part of the operator $\hY(\hnabla)$ into a derivative interaction and an endomorphism as